iterative/dvc.org/static/docs/get-started/save-data.md

 # Save Data

+Now, that our data files are managed by DVC (see
-To push data files from your machine to the default remote storage:
+[Add Files](/doc/get-started/add-files)) and to push data files from your machine to the default [remote](/doc/commands-reference/remote) storage:

 ```dvc
     $ dvc push